Lappland and Norway

 For the first time in my life in winter in the north of Scandinavia.
 Questions that preoccupied me are: How do I dress properly against the cold, how long do the cameras' batteries last, do I have enough with me?

 On March 11th, our rented VW bus with a total of 9 people taking part in this trip continues to Vadso Norway via the E75.
 Here we all spend the night together in a single-family house provided by the owner of Arntzen Adventures.
 The distance of more than 240km.
 Of course, it takes longer than we are used to in Central Europe, and we are always on the lookout for something interesting to photograph.
 There are always beautiful landscapes to marvel at.
-Every now and then reindeer and elk along the road.
+Every now and then, reindeer and elk along the road.
 In the evening, take another photo of the Aurora Borealis (Northern Lights, Northern Lights) and off to dinner.

 On the next day, March 12th, the following is on the program: Mountain hares, photo hut session for the black siskin, Lapland titmouse, willow tit and the Nordic bullfinch, as well as a foraging hut to take photos on the Varangerfjord.
-The mountain hares a dream to photograph, white hares on a snow-covered surface.
+The mountain hares a dream to photograph, white hairs on a snow-covered surface.
 As it should be.
 In the afternoon on the Varangerfjord the king eider (Somateria spectabilis) the long-tailed duck (Clangula hyemalis) the eider (Somateria mollissima) all in courtship dress.
-Unfortunately it was pretty rough and windy.
+Unfortunately, it was pretty rough and windy.
 The waves were a bit too high to take photos nice and quiet.
-On the other hand, very beautiful pictures can be created when a duck swims exactly on the tip of a wave.
+On the other hand, stunning pictures can be created when a duck swims exactly on the tip of a wave.
 Blue whales and killer whales are also sighted here, but not today.

 The next day, March 13th, on the snow scooter to the photo hut.
 Here you can find the black siskin (Acanthis flammea), the Lapland tits (Poecile cinctus), the willow tits (Poecile montanus) and, to the surprise, the Siberian (Nordic) great spotted woodpecker.
 And northern lights every night.

-On March 13th we continue to Vardo to the Hornya bird island.
-No people live here on this island and the birds of the island rule here.
+On March 13th, we continue to Vardo to the Hornya bird island.
+No people live here on this island, and the birds of the island rule here.
 A dream of every bird watcher and lover.
 As you know from documentaries.

 My special thanks go to the organizer of the trip at www.naturetalks.nl and to my brother for the good mood www.hmnatuurfotografie.nl